+5.3.2 Exploded views

-5.2.3 Exploded views Exploded views are views where parts of a product are shown disassembled, to clarify how the parts fit together.
+Exploded views are views where parts of a product are shown disassembled, to clarify how the parts fit together.

 Exploded views must be combined with at least one view representing the assembled product.
 In these views, all the product's parts must be shown disassembled in a separate single view.
 The disassembled parts must be shown in close proximity and in order of assembly.

-The example below of an acceptable representation of a design with an assembled and an exploded view is taken from the Common Practice (CP6), which also lists additional examples.
+Guidelines for Examination in the Office, Examination of applications for registered Page 39 Community designs The example below of an acceptable representation of a design with an assembled and an exploded view is taken from the Common Practice (CP6), which also lists additional examples.

-Where there is no view showing the assembled product, the examiner will issue a deficiency letter inviting the applicant to submit such a view showing the assembled product for which protection is sought.
+Where there is no view showing the assembled product, the examiner will issue a deficiency letter giving the applicant 2 months to remedy by submitting such a view showing the assembled product for which protection is sought.
 The new view should not contain features that were not included in the original representation of the design.
 The original filing date will be retained.
-5.2.4 Views magnifying part of the design